pr454nn4kum4r/pkw4r3/README.md

 *Copy "Ransomware" folder to Windows Machine

 #### Execution:
-*First run generate_dga.py and choose on of the domains and add it to Windows /etc/hosts linking to your attacking machine *Start Apache Web Server
+*First run generate_dga.py and choose one of the domains and add it to Windows /etc/hosts linking to your attacking machine *Start Apache Web Server
 *Execute ransomware.py
 *Your files in Desktop with given extensions are encrypted